|Quick Facts: Telecommunications Equipment Installers and Repairers|

 |On-the-job Training||Moderate-term on-the-job training|

-Telecommunications equipment installers and repairers, also known as telecom technicians, set up and maintain devices or equipment that carry communications signals, connect to telephone lines, or access the Internet.
+Telecommunications equipment installers and repairers, also known as telecom technicians, set up and maintain devices or equipment that carry communications signals, connect to telephone lines, and access the Internet.

-Telecommunications equipment installers and repairers generally work in climate-controlled central offices or electronic service centers.
+Telecommunications equipment installers and repairers generally work in central offices or electronic service centers.
 They also work in the homes and offices of customers.
 Some technicians must travel frequently to installation and repair sites.
-Most technicians work full time.

-Employment of telecommunications equipment installers and repairers is projected to grow 4 percent from 2012 to 2022, slower than the average for all occupations.
-Candidates with a 2-year degree and strong customer-service and computer skills will have the best job prospects.
+Employment of telecommunications equipment installers and repairers is projected to decline 4 percent from 2014 to 2024.
+Consumers are increasingly demanding wireless and mobile services, which often require less installation.
+Some job opportunities should come from the need to replace workers who leave the occupation.
+Candidates with a 2-year degree and strong customer-service skills should have the best job prospects.

-Compare the job duties, education, job growth, and pay of telecommunications equipment installers and repairers except line installers with similar occupations.
+Compare the job duties, education, job growth, and pay of telecommunications equipment installers and repairers with similar occupations.

-Learn more about telecommunications equipment installers and repairers except line installers by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.
+Learn more about telecommunications equipment installers and repairers by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.